 - signage to support children, family and community access and understanding.

-Effective Department of Education (DoE) school and service leaders, and Education and Care (E&C) service leaders use a range of communication strategies and tools on a daily basis to share information and reach agreement.
-Respectful communication between DoE school and service leaders, and E&C service leaders, along with communication with their respective teams, ensures the intent of Strong Partnerships is clear to everyone and approaches are aligned.
+DoE school and service leaders, and E&C service leaders use a range of strategies and tools to share information and reach agreement.
+Respectful communication between service leaders, and their respective teams, to ensures the intent of Strong Partnerships is clear.

 - consistently model positive relationships and a positive culture between DoE school and service, staff and E&C service staff

 - establish formal and informal communication strategies between staff at various levels, and between services

 - agree to a regular meeting schedule, and circulation of an agreed agenda that keeps participants’ focused on outcomes for children and drives decision making

 - ensure that meeting minutes and action lists are prepared and circulated promptly to provide opportunities for responses and to keep things moving.